This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Can multiple smaller loaves of bread be made from this dough?

 Yes, this recipe easily adapts to three small or two medium loaves.
-Since different pans have varying sizes, the baking time must adjust accordingly.
+Since different pans have varying sizes, the baking time must be adjusted accordingly.

 White marble surface with banana bread slices sitting on surface along with white plate with orange coffee mug filled with black coffee.